ProcessSensingTechnologies/luminox_usart_python/README.md

-# PROJECT NAME HERE

-**.gitkeep FILES ARE USED TO KEEP EMPTY FOLDERS IN THE REPO.
-THIS FILE CAN BE DELETED WHEN FOLDERS ARE USED OR NO LONGER REQUIRED.
-DELETE THIS LINE IN STANDARD REPO README**
+# Luminox USART Communication with Python

-See PST DOCUMENTS for full implementation details for PRODUCT
+See UG-001_LuminOx_UserGuide for full implementation details for LOX-01 See UG-007_LOX-02-S_UserGuide for full implementation details for LOX-02-S See UG-008_LOX-02-F_UserGuide for full implementation details for LOX-02-F

-This repository provides Python code for COMPLETE USE CASE
+This repository provides Python code for communicating with Luminox devices.

 ## Getting Started